New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 print(f"Articles found: {len(news_feed.entries)}")

-Feedparser handles all the HTTP requests, XML parsing, character encoding, and data normalization.
-It even takes care of different RSS format versions and extensions without you having to specify anything.
+Feedparser handles HTTP requests, XML parsing, character encoding, and data normalization, including different RSS format versions, without any additional configuration.

-At this point, you’re ready to extract the specific data fields from each news article.
-Google News page has a helpful convention where they append the source publication name after the news title, separated by a dash:
+At this point, you're ready to extract specific data fields from each news article.
+Google News appends the source publication name after the news title, separated by a dash:

 import datetime